Have We Been Wrong About This One Health Food All Along?

 While it is well established that calcium intake can support stronger bones, the amount we actually need is not completely clear.
 The USDA recommends 1,000 to 1,200 milligrams of calcium per day, which would equal 3 to 4 servings of dairy.
 But where does this amount come from?

 The 1200 mg/day guidelines are based on a theory scientists made in the late 1990's, under the assumption that keeping calcium amounts in the blood higher than the amount needed for bone remodeling, would prevent the need to borrow calcium from bone storage (16).
 But more recent studies have suggested that high amounts of calcium do not influence bone health more strongly and having too much may influence more bone fractures.

 In a large long-term study by Harvard, men and women who drank one glass of milk or less per week in teenage years, had the same risk of bone fractures as those who drank two or more glasses.
 (17) And when looking at larger prospective studies combined, there is no association between calcium intake and fracture risk, but there is a possible increase in risk with high calcium intake (18,19).

 The bottom line is, both diet and lifestyle are important for building strong bones.
 And dairy isn't the only source of calcium you can find - dark leafy greens, tofu and seafood can also provide an excellent source (20).
 Your best bet for healthy bones seems to be an overall healthy diet with adequate nutrition from a variety of sources and regular physical activity.

 Some types of fermented dairy may benefit gut health.
 Fermented dairy is dairy made with added bacteria.
-These bacteria are also called probiotics, which is just a fancy way of saying microbes that has been shown with research to benefit our health.
+These bacteria are also called probiotics, which is just a fancy way of saying microbes that might benefit our health.
 The science suggests that these little buggers promote gut health, strengthen your immune system and even help improve your mood (21,22).